 Around this time, HubSpot reached out to us about the opportunity to build an integration.
 On paper, it looked like a great thing: having someone as big as HubSpot interested in working with us almost felt like a validation of Hotjar.

 But the reality was that the whole process proved to be difficult.
 For one, we were having multiple issues integrating due to the amount of data we were sending HubSpot; we also did not plan the execution very well.
-In the end, although we shipped the integration with the support of our VP of Marketing, who was there to see it through launch, we should have spent that time building integrations for tools that had more overlap with Hotjar.
+In the end, although we shipped the integration, we should have spent that time building integrations for tools that had more overlap with Hotjar.

-We also planned an integration with Optimizely since we had a lot of overlapping customers.
-We were supposed to work on this together, but when we finally got around to getting it done, the Optimizely team kept delaying it; that’s because, it turns out, they were pivoting to the enterprise market and launching their newer platform Optimizely X. They weren’t interested in working with us anymore since we offered our product for free at the base level (we’ve since integrated with Optimizely).
+We also planned a deep integration with Optimizely since we had a lot of overlapping customers.
+We were supposed to work on this together, but when we finally got around to getting it done, the Optimizely team delayed it multiple times.
+It turns out they were pivoting to the enterprise market and launching their newer platform Optimizely X; a deeper Hotjar integration was no longer a priority since we offered our product for free at the base level (we’ve since integrated with Optimizely).

 The bottom line is that if you’re going to do integrations, choose them wisely.
 Treat them as if you were building a key feature for your own product: speak to your customers, understand what their workflow looks like, and build integrations with tools and platforms that impact a large portion of your user.
 Also, as the Optimizely experience taught us: talk to your partners about their future goals, to make sure their plans are compatible with yours and you are targeting the same customer base.